-A lot of people use Nerium Oleander as hedges and perimeter plants to create boundaries for properties for homes or larger properties.
-They definitely create colorful fences though as mentioned before one should be careful since it is very poisonous.
+They use Nerium Oleander as hedges and perimeter plants to create boundaries for properties for homes or larger properties.
+They definitely create colorful fences though as mentioned before one should be careful since they are poisonous.